lauslim12/attendance/README.md

 ## Documentation

 API documentation is available at Postman, and it is under construction for now.
+All of the codebase in the API is completely documented with TypeScript and JSDoc.

 ## Requirements